-2 minutes
+3 minutes

 Burning Skyline

 The night started with a usual air raid alert, nothing out of the ordinary.
 Enemy drones were approaching the city.
 But after the initial strike package, more and more drones were coming in.
-An annoying buzz of two-cycle engines could be heard all throughout the night.
+An annoying buzz of two-cycle engines could be heard throughout the night.

 The sky was sliced with tracing bullets, and firework-like puffs of delay-fuzed shells accompanied by occasional anti-aircraft missiles.
 Once in a while, a lucky shot would deliver a critical hit, resulting in a bright flash followed by a roaring thunder of an exploding 90kg warhead a few seconds later.
 When close enough, you can also feel the shockwave hitting your body.

-Wave after wave, more suicide drones were coming in, overwhelming air defences and striking all throughout the city.
-It is a chilling experience to hear a drone suddenly changing the engine pitch while diving in.
-Resulting in a screaming noise followed by an explosion.
-Reminiscent of WWII terrifying dive bomber attacks.
-It was even more terrifying to hear dozens of drones diving in and striking one by one.
-Continuous explosions could be heard for hours.
+Wave after wave, more suicide drones were coming in, overwhelming air defences and striking througout the city.
+It is a chilling experience to hear a drone suddenly changing the engine pitch while diving in, resulting in a screaming noise followed by an explosion.
+I guess it is reminiscent of WWII terrifying dive bomber attacks.
+My grandfather was listening to the screaming Stuka dives on the battlefields of WWII, and now I’m listening to Shahed dives 80+ years later.
+War never changes.

 Most of it was over by dawn, with only occasional explosions of remaining drones.